Gặp nhau cuối năm: Musical performances

 The show frequently features music and dance performances throughout.
 Although the settings and costumes are based on the imperial era, the singers (and at times the actors themselves) can change to a more contemporary look, if necessary.
 The show also frequently parodies Vietnamese and foreign songs, by rewriting the lyrics for storytelling purposes.
 Many performances later become Internet memes in Vietnam.
 The incomplete list includes:

 Cast

-The cast of Táo Quân is composed of multiple famous comedians and actors from Northern Vietnam.
-Quốc Khánh (as Ngọc Hoàng), Xuân Bắc (as Nam Tào) and Công Lý (as Bắc Đẩu until 2021) are the show's regulars.
+The cast of Táo Quân is composed of numerous comedians and actors from northern Vietnam.
+For most of the show's run, Quốc Khánh (as Ngọc Hoàng), Xuân Bắc (as Nam Tào) and Công Lý (as Bắc Đẩu) are the regulars.
 The remaining Táo roles are played by various actors and actresses.